I’ve never been a big fan of Facebook.

 But now I’m glad I didn’t.

-It’s actually a pretty obvious one.
+But it’s actually a pretty obvious one.

 What’s the story about organic Facebook reach?

-Over the years there have been so many stories about all the different crappy things Facebook was allegedly doing with organic reach.
+Over the years, there have been so many stories about all the different crappy things Facebook was allegedly doing with organic reach.

 Some people were really upset by it.

-Others saw it and kind of understood it was all part of the business.
+Others saw it, and kind of understood it was all part of the business.

 But the final nail in the coffin occurred late last year when reports circulated that Facebook was totally killing organic reach once and for all.